ultraUnicorn74/ultraUnicorn74/README.md

 <!--Introduction -->
-I am an **Aspiring Software Developer**:women_technologist:.
-Currently Pursuing my graduation from **JSSATE Bangalore** in Information Science and Engineering  🏫.
+I am an **Aspiring Software Developer**:women_technologist:. graduate from **JSSATE Bangalore** in Information Science and Engineering  🏫.
 I am a native resident of Patna, Bihar 🏠.
 <br>
 I possess sound knowledge about Python, MySQL, c, c++, Java, DSA and currently learning many new things day by day 🖥️.
 <br>